SeanCarrick/Intro/chapters/chapter1/fundamentals.md

 The last one, the *ternary* operator, is a special operator that needs just a bit more explanation.
 This explanation, by the way, will make a nice segue into our next topic, Control Statements.

-As you will learn in the next section, on of the most used control statements in Java (or any programming language for that matter) is the `if`...`then`...`else` statement.
+As you will learn in the next section, one of the most used control statements in Java (or any programming language for that matter) is the `if`...`then`...`else` statement.
 In practically every language, calling this construct a statement is actually a misnomer because it is actually a block (or two) of code.
 The basic format of the if...then...else structure in Java is:

 ```
 if ([comparison test for true]) {